Physical Activity and Health in Islington

 Arsenal in the Community offers for free:

-- Walking football for men who have diagnosed with prostrate cancer.
+• Walking football for men who have diagnosed with prostate cancer.
 This is at the Arsenal Hub, N7 7BA.
 For more information, see the leaflet to the right, Stride On

 For more information, contact Rhys Ratcliffe, Health and Wellbeing Co-ordinator; rratcliffe@arsenal.co.uk